-The Clothesline Project is an artistic display to address the issue of violence against women and men.
+The Clothesline Project is an artistic display to address the issue of sexual and relationship violence.

 The purpose of the project is:

 - To bear witness to the survivors as well as the victims of sexual violence

 - To help with the healing process for people who have lost a loved one or are survivors of this violence